bimalvasan/k8s/cka-exam/README.md

 1. Create a node that has a SSD and label it as such.
 1. Create a pod that is only scheduled on SSD nodes.
 1. Create 2 pod definitions: the second pod should be scheduled to run anywhere the first pod is running second pod runs alongside the first pod.
-1 .Create a deployment running nginx version 1.12.2 that will run in 2 pods
+1. Create a deployment running nginx version 1.12.2 that will run in 2 pods
      a.
 Scale this to 4 pods.
      b.
 Scale it back to 2 pods.
      c.
 Upgrade this to 1.13.8